LibOps/islandora-microservices/README.md

 # Multi-region, horizontally autoscaled Islandora microservices

-Your Islandora instance can use Islandora microservices running in the Cloud.
-Image derivatives, video derivatives, OCR, hOCR, FITS metadata generated on media uploaded to your repository.
-Autoscaled to meet the needs of your repository during times of heavy ingestion.
+Your Islandora instance can use the Islandora microservices that are fully managed by this repository.
+Image derivatives, video derivatives, OCR, hOCR, FITS metadata all can be generated on media uploaded to your repository by this service.
+All the services are set to autoscale to meet the needs of your repository during times of heavy ingestion or migrations.

 ## How it works

-The microservices are running in multiple regions, and your microservice requests will route to the region closest to your Islandora server.
+The microservices are running in multiple regions, and your microservice requests will route to the region closest to your Islandora server (though if your nearest region is experiencing an outage, your request will route to an available region).

 ```mermaid
 flowchart TD